geotransformer/URL-lookup-service/README.md

 Describe how you would accomplish the following:

 1 The size of the URL list could grow infinitely.
 How might you scale this beyond the memory capacity of the system?
-- Scale up, moving to a more powerful machine with more memory and disk
+- Scale up.
+Move to a more powerful machine with more memory and disk
 - Scale out.
-Split the database into multiple partition.
+Split the database into multiple partitions.
 Deploy multiple web service instances and to provide the service for different partitions.
-Add reverse proxy server to web services instances to cache the response and route the request to proper web service instance in need.
+Add reverse proxy server to web services instances to cache the response and route the request to the mateched web service instance in need.

 2 Assume that the number of requests will exceed the capacity of a single system, describe how might you solve this, and how might this change if you have to distribute this workload to an additional region, such as Europe.
 - scale up
 - Scale out.
 Save the malware urls into a database management system.
 The web service connects to the database management system to check the URL.
-Deploy the stateless web service instances so that the instances numbers can be scaled in/out dynamically, based on the the number of requests.
+Deploy the stateless web service instances so that the instances numbers can be scaled in/out dynamically, based on the number of requests.
 Add a load balancer to distribute the request accordingly to the web service instances.
 - Deploy the web service and the database into multiple datacenters, e.g., datacenter in North America, Europe, etc. Configure the database to replicate data across datacenters.
-Add a DNS-based traffic load balancer to distribute incoming requests from a Europe to the web service instances in Europe.
+Add a DNS-based traffic load balancer to distribute incoming requests from Europe to the web service instances in Europe.

 3 What are some strategies you might use to update the service with new URLs?
 Updates may be as much as 5 thousand URLs a day with updates arriving every 10 minutes.
-- Persist the update before update the runtime
+- Persist the update before updating the runtime
+- Add a message queue for the update request
 - Database replication, only leader replica can write, the follower replica is read-only

 4 [On-Call] You’re woken up at 3am, what are some of the things you’ll look for?
 Does that change anything you’ve done in the app?
 - Recent change history
-- Sysptoms of the issue.
+- Symptoms of the issue.
 Check the knowledge base for it. misconfiguration, human error, hardware issue
 - Logs for the system to investigate what is the root cause
-- A good system design and implementation can help to form a hypotheses about what's gone wrong.
+- A good system design and implementation can help to form a hypothesis about what's gone wrong.

 5 What are some considerations for the lifecycle of the app?
-- Design with operability, scalibility, reliability and evolvability
+- Design with operability, scalability, reliability, and evolvability
-- Ensure security within lifecycle of the app
+- Ensure security within the lifecycle of the app
 - Test-driven development, automated testing, and CI/CD
 - Responsive support

 6 You need to deploy a new version of this application.
 What would you do?
 - Rolling deployment.
 No downtime for the service
 - Canary deployments.
-New deployment might fail, but won't impact whole system
+New deployment might fail, but won't impact the whole system
 - Blue-green deployment.
-Easy to rollback to the previous deployment
+Easy to roll back to the previous deployment